In this section, we will learn how to estimate speed on the waʻa.

 Out on the water, we don’t have familiar landmarks to measure speed.
 Instead, we use the canoe itself as a reference.
 We know how long it is.

-To find out how fast the canoe is moving, we time how long it takes to go from the front to the back.
-It’s not always easy to tell how far we’ve gone, so we use things like bubbles or even things like orange peels to help.
+To find out how fast the canoe is moving, we time how long it takes an object in the water to go from the front to the back.
+It’s not always easy to tell how far we’ve gone, so we use things like bubbles or even orange peels to help.
 When these things pass the front, we start counting seconds until they pass the back, and we write down that time.

 Now that we know how long the canoe is and how long it took to cover that distance, we can figure out the speed.
 Speed is just how far we traveled divided by the time it took.
 This helps us measure the canoe’s speed accurately, even without usual markers in the vast ocean.